Ada-Developers-Academy/ada-build/roundtable-guides/05-loops.md

 ## Rock, Paper, Scissors - v5
 1. Let's share our code for *Rock, Paper, Scissors - v3*
-1. What question do you have about *Rock, Paper, Scissors - v3*?
+1. What questions do you have about *Rock, Paper, Scissors - v3*?

 ## Extra, Extra